For many families, having portraits done yearly is a tradition that helps them mark time and revel in the growth of their family.

 - Asking clients to remove shoes

-For me and my studio, I’m only accepting 1 session per 24 hours so I have enough time to clean and sterilize the studio between sessions.
+For me and my studio, I’m only accepting 2 studio sessions per day so I have enough time to clean and sterilize the studio between sessions.
+Newborn sessions will always be the first session of the day.
 All toys and products have also been removed from my space, and snacks will no longer be provided.
 All newborn wraps and baby outfits will be sanitized and cleaned before any session as well.

 Like many photographers, I’m also only allowing immediate family into the studio after a hands-free temperature check with a touch-free thermometer.
 I also ask that shoes are left at the door upon entry.

-I will also be wearing a mask and gloves while families are in the studio as well as washing my hands and using hand sanitizer prior to putting on my gloves.
+I will also be wearing a mask while families are in the studio as well as washing my hands and using hand sanitizer.
 I’ll also be changing my clothes upon entry to the studio and when I leave before entering my home, and showering immediately before I leave my home and after sessions.

 For clients coming into my studio, I’m requesting that outside items from home be kept to a minimum.

 In the event of an illness, I’m asking that anyone who was unwell be fever-free for 48 hours before rescheduling their session.

 Consider an Outdoor Family Portrait Sessions In More Remote Locations